 Tivoli holds a permanent place in the hearts of all Danes and even if you think you’ve outgrown it you haven’t.
 The Ferris wheel is one of the most iconic features in Tivoli and even if it is 80 years old and only 20 meters high it’s one of those things I’ll remember my whole life.

 In the Tivoli series I have designed Pitchers in all sizes from large 1L water or 0,8L wine over 0,5L points and smaller milk jugs, creames and tiny whisky water.
 Any wishable size.
 Wine and water goblets and whisky tumblers in silver or blown glass.

 Drops .
-Teainfusers.
-One of my iconic designs that many in the international silversmithing community knows whitout knowing I’m the designer is my dropshaped Teainfusers.
+Tea infusers.
+One of my iconic designs that many in the international silversmithing community know of without realizing that I’m the designer is my drop shaped Tea infusers.

-They are about 25 years old but still looks like they are designed for tomorrow.
+They are about 25 years old but still look like they are designed for tomorrow.

 I’ve always been proud of them and think that they are very beautiful.
-I tend to think that about most of my pieces but these holds a special place in my self image.
+I tend to think that about most of my pieces, but these holds a special place in my self-image.
 It still baffles me that I designed them because they are a humongous step in design from my hand and I cannot for the life of me remember how they came about.
-I know that didn’t see something and then made my own version.
-I don’t do that.
-But I must have seen, heard, smelled, felt something that turned into this.

-Even if I do find it a bit annoying it keeps it interesting.
-And if it turns out like the Drops its not so bad.
+Even if I do find this spilling trademark of mine a bit annoying it keeps it interesting.
+Maybe I don’t always need to know where I’m going next anyway.
+And if it turns out like the Drops, it’s not so bad.

-Fun fact: A teainfuser on a stand are constructed by 21 individually crafted pieces of silver.
-Lots of work to make it look simple and elegant.
+Fun fact: A tea infuser on a stand are constructed by 21 individually crafted pieces of silver.
+Lots of work to make it look and function simple and elegant.